deepsource/table-master/README.md

 accept the following paramters: `console.table(array, alignment, preProcessors)`:

  - `array`, the array containing the JSON objects to be printed out
- - `alignment` the string, indication the alignment of each row
+ - `alignment`, the string, indication the alignment of each row
- - `preProcessors` an array of pre processor functions
+ - `preProcessors`, an array of pre processor functions

 ```javascript
 var tab = require('table-master');